TowelSniffer/Anki-Chess-2.0/README.md

 I have verified compatability with Windows/Linux and Ankidroid, however cannot verify for IOS and MAC.
 This is a note template however, and does not rely on addons, so it should be compatable.

 ## HELP!!!
-My wierd screen cant display the entire board!!
+My weird screen can't display the entire board!!

-Thier are values in the styling section that can modify the board size.
-If the board is too big for your screen you can try recucing the following values.
-Start by rdcucince the `height` value for both the body and iframe in the relevant section of your device; Desktop, android or IOS.
+There are values in the styling section that can modify the board size.
+If the board is too big for your screen, you can try reducing the following values.
+Start by redcucing the `height` value for both the body and iframe in the relevant section of your device: desktop, android, or iOS.

 ```
 /* Styling for desktop devices */